 About people who have been refused asylum status

 There is no such thing as an illegal asylum seeker because everyone has the right to request asylum under international law.

 How are people seeking asylum made destitute?

 People seeking asylum aren’t allowed to work.
 While a claim is ongoing, they receive accommodation and minimal cash support under Section 95 of the Immigration and Asylum Act (1999).

-Once an asylum seeker has exhausted all appeal rights, and is finally refused, they lose their accommodation and cash support within 21 days (the only exception to that is if the Home Office recognise that there is a temporary barrier preventing them from leaving the country or if they have children).
+Once someone has exhausted all appeal rights, and is finally refused, they lose their accommodation and cash support within 21 days (the only exception to that is if the Home Office recognise that there is a temporary barrier preventing them from leaving the country or if they have children).